IN THE MOUNTAINS OF FIRE

 "SHUT UP!"
-Everyone starts at that; I sit up, too, to see Lucinda poke Petro in the gut with a rifle barrel, by the dim light of his work-lamp, leaking through the blankets in little rays and stars that barely show us anything.
+Everyone starts at that; I sit up, too, to see Lucinda poke Petro in the gut with a rifle barrel where he kneels in Chulan's bedding, by the dim light of his work-lamp leaking through the blankets in little rays and stars that barely show us anything.
 Wide eyes gleam all around them in the dark.

 Chulan, indeed, sounds weary when she says, "It's all right, Lucinda.
 I don't mind."

 In a strained voice Lucinda asks, "Do you want him?"

 "Get out of her bed she doesn't want you!"

 "Okay, okay!" he grumbles as he backs out from under the blanket, naked from the waist down.
 "But after all I've done for the cause, you'd think you'd all show a little bit of gratitude."

 "She don't have to pay you that way."
 Lucinda reaches inside her shirt and pulls out a rosary of rock crystal and silver, then tosses it, glittering, at his feet.
 "You want pay?
 That'll more than cover our food and lodging."